Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Margot Adler

 Margot Adler was born the only child to a non-religious family in Little Rock, Arkansas on the 16th April 1946.
 Shortly after her birth the family moved to New York, where she was raised within the city’s intellectual community.
-Her father Dr. Kurt Alfred Adler was a psychiatrist and a self-professed atheist, while her mother Freyda Nacque Adler was a Jewish agnostic and a radical educator (she died in 1970).
+Her Viennese father Dr. Kurt Alfred Adler was a psychiatrist and a self-professed atheist, while her mother Freyda Nacque Adler was a Jewish agnostic and a radical educator (she died in 1970).
 Her grandfather Alfred Adler (1870–1937) was a renowned Viennese psychiatrist considered by many to be the father of Individual Psychology.

 Dr. Alfred Adler